Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 Why Your Sales Reps Can't Focus (And Why It's Costing You Millions)

-Your sales rep just checked email, responded to a Slack, made two cold calls, updated the CRM, and scrolled LinkedIn.
+Your sales rep just checked email, responded to a Slack message, made two cold calls, updated the CRM, and scrolled LinkedIn.
 It's 9:15 AM.

 Sound familiar?